 The value-focused subject line

-With such a volume of emails in their inbox, your recipients will only open emails that add value to them.
-That’s why value-focused emails are excellent for driving open and conversion rates.
+With such a high volume of emails in their inbox, your recipients will only open emails that add value to them.
+That’s why value-focused emails are an excellent way to drive open and conversion rates.

-Let’s take a look at a couple of value-focused cold email subject line examples, shall we?
+Let’s take a look at a few value-focused cold email subject line examples, shall we?

-If your product or service is good enough, chances are that happy customers or other people in your network will happily direct you to potential customers.
-When this happens, your salespeople must be prepared with a cold email sequence to pitch your product/services.
+If your product or service is good enough, chances are that happy customers, or other people in your network, will happily direct you to potential customers.
+To prepare for this opportunity, your salespeople must be ready with a cold email sequence to pitch your product/services.

-To ensure you don’t waste the golden opportunity your contacts have given you, you must make sure your cold email gets opened.
-Leverage the mutual connection you have and name drop in your subject line.
+Ensure your cold email gets opened by not wasting the golden opportunity your contacts have given you.
+Leverage the mutual connection you have and name-drop in your subject line.
 Doing so gives you an excellent opportunity to gain your prospect’s trust.

 Need an example of how you can do this?